kentpmckinney/epi-address-book/README.md

   The following steps are meant to be a quick way to get the project up and running.

   1. Download a copy of the source code from: https://github.com/kentpmckinney/epi-address-book or clone using the repository link: https://github.com/kentpmckinney/epi-address-book.git
+1. Launch a new tab in a web browser
+1. Select to open a file location and navigate to the folder location of the source files
+1. Choose the file <code>index.html</code>
   <br/>

   ### Deployment

+  The files provided are ready to be deployed directly to a web server.

 </details>